01. Should I transfer my mother's personal residence from my mother's revocable trust to her?

 I can no longer care for my mother and she has reluctantly agreed to go into a nursing home.
 I visited several nursing homes in the area and was shocked at the price.
 The cheapest nursing home I found and that I would feel comfortable having her live was $7,500.00 per month.
 Who can afford these outrageous prices!
 Can you help my mother?

 You are not alone in experiencing the sticker shock of long-term care.
 But you have to realize that cost of your mother’s long-term care does not just include her nursing home care, but also includes her current monthly living expenses.
 For instance, if she still owns her home she will continue to pay property taxes, insurance, upkeep and maintenance and utilities.
 If she has a supplemental insurance plan she will continue to pay that expense monthly.
-There are techniques that we can use to help your mother save her assets and we can help your mother but time is running out!
+There are techniques that a qualified elder law attorney can use to help your mother save her assets.
+So we can help your mother, but time is running out!